 4. Wash Hair with Manuka Biotic’ Manuka Oil Shampoo & Conditioner

-To help prevent further infestation we recommend you repeat this daily for a week, with regular washing with our Shampoo and Conditioner and combing, to ensure that any infestation or a missed egg has been blitzed to oblivion.
+To help prevent further infestation of head lice we recommend you repeat this daily for a week, with regular washing with our Shampoo and Conditioner and combing, to ensure that any infestation or a missed egg has been blitzed to oblivion.
 Make up this Nit Prevention Hair Spritz below to remain a nit free zone.

 Our Manuka Biotic Recommendations